hkc2023/hackathon-parity-eu/README.md

 ** You can find a demo of the code examples (and front-end) in **`docs/xcm/remote-mint.mkv` **

 ** Disclaimer: The project does not have a live demo environment due to an unforseen panic in our runtime code which was deployed on the Moonbase Alpha testnet and which we didn't have time to debug and redeploy.
-Currently the project can only demonstrated with the above mentioned demo video or if deployed locally **
+Currently the project can only demonstrated with the above mentioned demo video or if deployed locally
+EDIT: Our parachain on the Moonbase testnet is now operational and you can run the examples by connecting to your metamask to [Moonbase Alpha](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fwss.api.moonbase.moonbeam.network#/explorer)
+**

 This project is an extension to the [zkNFT project](https://github.com/ParityAsia/hackathon-2022-winter/tree/main/teams/32-zkNFT#introduce) project that aims to create a private NFT on one chain from another chain using XCM features.